nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 ### CIVECS -- CI vectors

-This keyword will result in the CI vectors being written out.
+The `CIVECS` keyword will result in the CI vectors being written out.
 By default this is off.
 Please note this can be a very large file, so avoid turning on this keyword if you are calculating a very large number of roots.
 CI vectors are needed for excited-state gradient and transition density